lupiA/Cross-Ancestry-Portability/README.md

 # R Shiny app

 Below is a URL to run the MC-ANOVA portability app without requiring R or package installation.
-Note that this form, while equivalent, runs slower than the R package version (details of which can be found in the [MCANOVA repository](https://github.com/lupiA/MCANOVA)):
+Note that this form runs slower than the R package version and might be missing some features (details of which can be found in the [MCANOVA repository](https://github.com/lupiA/MCANOVA)):

 Shiny app: https://lupia.github.io/Cross-Ancestry-Portability/